LackOfMorals/lackofmorals.github.io/_posts/2024-09-06-aura-query-api-ga.md

 - Profile queries
 - Retrieve query counters

-More detail about each of these is available in the Query API documentation.
+More detail about each of these is available in the [Query API documentation.](https://neo4j.com/docs/query-api/current/).
-Introduction - Query API

 ---